Structured State-Space Regularization for Generation-Friendly Image Tokenization: Introduction

-To transfer such beneficial properties of SSMs to image tokenizers, we examine the mechanisms of SSMs and argue that they can be viewed as comprising two core components: \textit{basis projection} and \textit{input transformation}.
-To be specific, SSMs designate a basis function to represent an input signal with its coefficients and let the hidden states of SSMs be trained to resemble those under predefined transformation, which helps explain their frequency awareness.
-Building on this insight, we drive the latent features to behave like SSM's hidden states in a form of regularization loss, which we term, \textbf{structured state-space regularization}.
+A growing body of recent work focus on constructing latent spaces that are \textit{generation-friendly}; meaning that they can be modeled accurately and efficiently by downstream generative models.
+Such a property is crucial for applications that rely on probabilistic sampling, including planning~\cite{kim2026planning, NWM}, conditional generation~\cite{van2016conditional, ho2022classifier}, editing~\cite{kim2022diffusionclip, kawar2023imagic}, and manipulation~\cite{black2024pi_0, ye2026world}.
+Despite its importance, the precise characteristics that make a latent space generation-friendly remain unclear and are actively being investigated.
+Prior studies suggest several contributing factors: Skorokhodov~\etal~\cite{skorokhodov2025improving} and Kouzelis~\etal~\cite{EQVAE} highlight the role of scale and rotation equivariance between the pixel and latent spaces, while Chen~\etal~\cite{chen2025masked} insist the number of Gaussian mixture modes required to approximate latent distribution as a key factor.
+More recently, incorporating features from large vision foundation models~\cite{vavae,repae,RAE} has emerged as a highly effective approach for improving generation-friendliness.

+In this work, we argue that an important yet largely overlooked property underlying generation-friendly latent spaces is \textit{spectral organization}.
+Viewing image generation as an ill-posed inverse problem~\cite{chung2022diffusion, chung2022improving}, exploiting the frequency structure of natural images has long been recognized as a powerful inductive bias~\cite{phillips2022spectral, vandewalle2006frequency, pan1999two}.
+Natural images exhibit characteristic spectral statistics, such as power-law distributions over frequencies~\cite{castleman1979digital}, which have been successfully utilized in classical and modern approaches to image restoration~\cite{hummel1985gaussian, fu2021dw, jiang2024fast} and compression~\cite{DCT, wallace1991jpeg}.
+Surprisingly, however, the role of such spectral structure has received limited attention in the design of latent spaces for generative modeling.
+A few prior attempts~\cite{CosmosTokenizer, ning2024dctdiff, esteves2025spectral} incorporate frequency-domain representations directly into the tokenizer, but these approaches often suffer from significantly different training dynamics and achieve suboptimal performance due to the discrepancy between frequency and spatial domains.

+To address this limitation, we introduce spectral structure into latent spaces in a principled yet non-disruptive manner by drawing inspiration from state-space models (SSMs).
+SSMs implicitly encode an input signal using a set of basis functions whose coefficients correspond to the spectral components of the signal~\cite{gu2022train, yu2024tuning, lee2026exploring}.
+In particular, the hidden state of SSMs is trained to react to a signal transformation in a way that the basis function's coefficients would behave, thereby implicitly equipping the capability to capture the spectral structure of the input signal.
+Building on this insight, we introduce \textbf{structured state-space regularization}, a lightweight objective that encourages latent features to achieve spectral organization without altering the underlying tokenizer architecture.
 Our framework not only enhances the image tokenizer's generation-friendliness with minimal loss in reconstruction fidelity, but also provides intriguing insights involving SSMs as a promising, yet largely unexplored, modeling tool for image tokenization.